Shrek fandom: 2012–present: ShrekChan, Shrek Is Love, Shrek Is Life

-May 2012 marked the launch of ShrekChan, a 4chan-esque imageboard for fans of Shrek to satirically and occasionally seriously comment on anything related to the Shrek series.
+May 2012 marked the launch of ShrekChan, a 4chan-esque imageboard for fans of Shrek to comment on anything related to the Shrek series.
 Fans of Shrek are nicknamed "brogres", which is a take on the name of the young adult fans of My Little Pony: Friendship Is Magic known as bronies.
 The board had garnered 500,000 visitors as of March 22, 2014.
-In 2013, Shrek's online popularity went to what The Daily Dot described as a "whole new demented level" with a fanmade video called Shrek Is Love, Shrek Is Life, an adaptation of a story posted on 4chan describing a sexual encounter between a nine-year-old boy and Shrek after the boy's father reprimands him for his Shrek obsession.
+In 2013, Shrek's online popularity went to what The Daily Dot described as a "whole new demented level", with a fanmade video called Shrek Is Love, Shrek Is Life, an adaptation of a story posted on 4chan describing a sexual encounter between a nine-year-old boy and Shrek after the boy's father reprimands him for his Shrek obsession.
 A metameme based on this was posted on 4chan's paranormal board on January 31, 2013, which led to many "deranged illustrations" posted online influenced by the post.
 Many duplications of the video were also uploaded, with the video and its replicas garnering over 90 million views as of May 2016.

 On March 25, 2014, the video was a "Cartoon Brew pick", and the award was number 13 on their "Top 20 Stories of 2014" published on the site.
 The video was also put by Gizmodo writer Ashley Feinberg's list of the "11 of the Weirdest Videos on YouTube".